innobright/help.innobright.com/src/usage/altus-cld/basic-usage.rst

 Final Notes
 ###########

 Congratuations on completing the basic usage tutorial for Altus Denoiser!
-If want to tweak Altus to perfection, see: :doc:`/usage/advanced-usage`.
+If want to tweak Altus to perfection, see: :doc:`/usage/altus-cld/advanced-usage`.

 ..
 Note::

     Explore our help site for more information on Altus and using Altus with third party software.
 Here are some places to get started:

-    For information on :doc:`/usage/denoising-aovs`.
+    For information on Altus CLD :doc:`/usage/altus-cld/animation`.

-    For information on :doc:`/usage/animation`.
+    For information on Altus CLD :doc:`/usage/altus-cld/output-options`.

-    For information on :doc:`/usage/output-options`.
+    For information on Altus Studio :doc:`/usage/altus-studio/basic-usage`.

     To use Altus with other software see: :doc:`/3rdparty`.